 It is normally used to sadden the colour turning blue to green.
 Use after bath mordant with alum so as to adjust the colour to ones liking.
 It can also be used as pre-bath which is before the fabric goes in the dye bath.
 By using with citric acid it will increase in uptake of dye.
 It does not make protein fibres feel harsher like iron.

 Again it creates sulfuric acid when heated with water.
 So always heat in well-ventilated area and lid.
-Always use gloves and use utensils when handling cooper.
+Always use gloves and use utensils when handling copper.

 The colours create with copper are less lightfast compared to alum.
 Meaning the colour fade less when to wash and rinse.